 Illinois MAP Grant

-The State of Illinois operates the Monetary Award Program (MAP), awarding need-based grants to students who are residents of the state of Illinois.
+The State of Illinois operates the Monetary Award Program (MAP), which supplies need-based grants to students who are residents of the state of Illinois.
 The Department of Education forwards your FAFSA data on to the Illinois Student Assistance Committee (ISAC), and they determine your eligibility for the MAP Grant.
 Your eligibility is based on the financial data provided by the information you supplied on the FAFSA.
-The maximum MAP Grant for 2017-2018 is $4,870, based on full-time enrollment.
+The maximum MAP Grant for 2022-2023 is $7,200, based on full-time enrollment.

 The deadline for submitting your FAFSA to the State of Illinois is usually quite a bit earlier than Financial Aid's annual deadline to reapply for aid.
 Due to the state’s deadline, we highly recommend that, once it becomes available on October 1st, you submit the FAFSA.